Maurice Alhoy: As journalist

 Under the Restauration and the July Monarchy, when "every day saw the birth of a new paper" (Eugène de Mirecourt), Maurice Alhoy founded Le Philanthrope (1825), "newspaper devoted to charity, morality and the public good.", Le Dandy, Le Pauvre Jacques (1829), the Journal des familles, the Gazette des enfants, the Moniteur des gourmands, L’Ours (1834), a newspaper written "by a company of beasts with beaks and nails".
 He was involved in the writing of several other journals, including a journal-vaudeville, La Foire aux idées (1849).
-But he will remain above all as the creator, with Étienne Arago, of Le Figaro on 14 January 1826.
+But he will remain above all as the creator, with Étienne Arago, of Le Figaro on 14 janvier 1826.
 The beginnings were difficult; the newspaper was sold two months later to Auguste Le Poitevin de L'Égreville, then to Victor Bohain who took over the responsibility.

 In this vein of journalism, a series of books can be linked to both historical narrative and journalistic investigation, covering the living conditions of marginalized populations: Les bagnes : Rochefort (1830), Les bagnes : histoires, types, mœurs, mystères (1845), Les brigands et bandits célèbres (1845), Les prisons de Paris (with Louis Lurine, 1846).
 Two years later, under his leadership, a Biographie parlementaire des représentants du peuple à l'Assemblée nationale constituante de 1848, written by a "society of publicists and men of letters" was published, where we meet his friends Étienne Arago and Louis Lurine.
 Along with other writers and publicists, he participated in collections of collective texts, including Paris révolutionnaire, foyer de lumières et d'insurrection (6 vol., 1833–1834), Nouveau tableau de Paris au XIXe (1834–1835) as well as Paris historique, pittoresque et anecdotique (Le Luxembourg, vol.7, 1855).